Required

 What Is Paid in Full?

-When an account is listed as “paid in full” on a credit report it means that the entire amount owed, including the principal and interest, has been paid off.
-It doesn’t necessarily mean that every payment to the account was made on time.
-But it does mean that there is now a zero balance owing.
+When an account is listed as “paid in full” on a credit report, it means that the entire amount owed, including the principal and interest, has been paid off.
+This doesn’t necessarily mean that every payment to the account was made on time, but it does mean that there is now a zero balance owed.

 What Is Settled in Full?